K. T. Paul: Madras Christian Co-operative Bank Ltd

 Paul decided that if other banks did not give credit, the YMCA should organize a Central Co-operative Bank of its own.
 He was encouraged in his venture by his friend L. D. Swamikannu Pillai, the Registrar of Co-operative Societies.
-Madras Christian Co-operative Bank Ltd was started in 1916, with the intention of 25 percent of net profits being carried to the Reserve Fund and 9 percent paid as dividends.
+Madras Christian Co-operative Bank Ltd was started in 1916, with the intention of 25 per cent of net profits being carried to the Reserve Fund and 9 per cent paid as dividends.
 Although organizations established by Paul were never exclusively for Christians, the presence of Christian communities in the area was a pre-requisite.

 Paul's Anti-Poverty Strategy

 Then as it is now illiteracy was the bane of India and has been largely responsible for poverty and uncontrolled population growth breeding greater illiteracy and thus creating a vicious circle.
-The Rural Reconstruction Programme was aimed at removing this ignorance and illiteracy in the villager.
+The Rural Reconstruction Programme was aimed at removing this ignorance and illiteracy in the villages.
 The slogan, "5 Ds are the enemies of the villagers" (Debt, Drink, Disease, Darkness, and the Devil), was adopted.
 By 1921, rural work had begun to produce productive results.
 Nearly 40,000 people had been reached and helped towards gaining economic independence.
 In one of the Districts in Bengal, an entire village of outcastes had been liberated.
 In another village in Madras, the crops of the outcaste converts had increased a hundredfold.

 Social Work

 Paul began his social work when he was in the YMCA, which before his time was entirely an urban organization.
 In the rural areas of India, Christians suffered without any monetary or other kinds of help.
 In 1912, he decided to extend the cooperative credit movement to rural areas.
 This formed the basis of his other work in rural areas, which had social, physical, and religious themes also.

 An important outcome of this Rural Work was the appeal it made to the young educated Indian Christians.
 With the prevailing wave of Nationalism, the young men were asking "How can I best serve India?”
-A large number of young men were responding positively to this nationalistic fervor in developing the rural work started by Paul.
+A large number of young men were responding positively to this nationalistic fervour in developing the rural work started by Paul.
 It provided scope for such Christian young men to identify themselves with the nationalistic aspirations of the people by working for their upliftment.
-Nationalistic zeal and drive for indigenization among Indian Christians found fulfillment in rural work.
+Nationalistic zeal and drive for indigenization among Indian Christians found fulfilment in rural work.